sromanowski12/education/c311/lisp.md

 ### **Lambda Expressions**

-- Also called anonymous functions or methods.
+- Also called **anonymous functions** or methods.
 - They describe functions by directly describing their behavior.
-- Inspired from lambda calculus, a branch of mathematics that studies functions, recursion, computability.
+- Inspired from **lambda calculus**, a branch of mathematics that studies functions, recursion, computability.
 Invented by A. Church in 1930.
 - Present in many languages: C#, Python, Perl.
 - Usually they mean the language allows first class functions.